ysm-suzuki/UnityMVC/README.md

 # UnityMVC
-The Observer pattern fr unity
+The observer pattern for unity